 One of the first big goaltending stars in National Hockey League history made his way to Montreal on this date.
-Also, a new Hockey Hall of Fame class was announced but one inductee skipped the ceremony out of his displeasure.
+Also, a new Hockey Hall of Fame class was announced, but one inductee skipped the ceremony out of his displeasure.
 Let’s begin our daily trip back in time to relive all the top moments from Aug.
 23.

 Hainsworth Moves to the NHL